-- With the assistance of professionals with specialized skill and knowledge in the field of valuation, developed an independent point estimate of the fair values of the embedded derivatives with significant unobservable inputs based on assumptions applied by management. - Evaluated the reasonableness of assumptions, which included the following: - Compared the realizable forward Alberta Power Pool prices, credit spreads and volatility to third party information. - Compared production projections to current and past performance of the specified asset or similar assets. - Compared the discount rates to external market data. - Tested the underlying data used in developing the independent point estimates. - Compared the independent point estimates to management's estimates to evaluate the reasonableness of management's fair values of the embedded derivatives.
+- Developed independent calculations of the credit spread and volatility based on external data. - Evaluated the reasonableness of significant assumptions, which included the following: - Compared the realizable forward Alberta Power Pool prices to third party reports; and - Compared production projections to past performance of Whitecourt. - Tested the underlying data used in developing the independent point estimate. - Compared the independent point estimate to management's estimate to evaluate the reasonableness of management's fair value of the embedded derivative.